 View project flyover here.

-CleanCo has committed to purchasing 320 megawatts of new renewable energy generated by Neoen’s Western Downs Green Power Hub project situated approximately 22 kilometres south-east of Chinchilla.
+CleanCo has purchased 320 megawatts of new renewable energy generated by Neoen’s Western Downs Green Power Hub project situated approximately 22 kilometres south-east of Chinchilla.

-The project, which will include Australia’s largest solar farm, is expected to generate up to 400 jobs and 400 megawatts of new renewable energy for Queensland.
+The project includes Australia’s largest solar farm and generated up to 400 jobs and 400 megawatts of new renewable energy for Queensland.

 Find out more about the Western Downs Green Power Hub.

 Located 8 kilometres east of Dulacca in Queensland’s Western Downs region, is the Dulacca Renewable Energy project which includes a 180MW wind farm with potential to power more than 120,000 Queensland homes.

 CleanCo has agreed to purchase 126MW or 70 per cent of the renewable energy generated by the wind farm.